hhirtz/mpv-retro-shaders/README.md

 ## Available shaders

+- CRT guest advanced shader (`--profile=crt-guest-advanced-ntsc`) emulates CRT looks.
+See [crtgan] for info on parameters.

 - Lottes' CRT shader (`--profile=crt-lottes`) emulates several CRT looks.
   Change the `SHADOW_MASK` parameter (0-4) to switch CRT types.
   Change the `CURVATURE` parameter to set the curvature of the screen.